‘Together at Home’ Special Adds Taylor Swift, Shawn Mendes, Camila Cabello, Celine Dion, Jennifer Lopez, Sam Smith and More

 Additional names announced today for the six-hour streaming event before the televisoin show include Andra Day, Angèle, Anitta, Becky G, Billy Ray Cyrus, Black Coffee, Bridget Moynahan, Burna Boy, Cassper Nyovest, Christine and the Queens, Connie Britton, Danai Gurira, Delta Goodrem, Don Cheadle, Eason Chan, Ellie Goulding, Erin Richards, Heidi Klum, Hussain Al Jasmi, Jacky Cheung, Jameela Jamil, James McAvoy, Jason Segel, Jess Glynne, Jessie J, Jessie Reyez, Kesha, Leslie Odom Jr., Lewis Hamilton, Liam Payne, Lili Reinhart, Lilly Singh, Lindsey Vonn, Lisa Mishra, Lola Lennox, Matt Bomer, Megan Rapinoe, Milky Chance, Naomi Osaka, Natti Natasha, Niall Horan, Nomzamo Mbatha, P.K.
 Subban, Picture This, Rita Ora, Samuel L. Jackson, Sarah Jessica Parker, Sebastián Yatra, Sho Madjozi, SOFI TUKKER, SuperM, The Killers, Tim Gunn, Vishal Mishra and Zucchero.

-The two events are not a telethon — Lady Gaga has already joined with Global Citizen to raise tens of millions of dollars prior to the event — but is intended to “celebrate the heroic efforts of community health workers, and to support the World Health Organization in the global fight to end COVID-19.”
+The two events are not a telethon, the org emphasizes — Lady Gaga has already joined with Global Citizen to raise tens of millions of dollars prior to the event — but is intended to “celebrate the heroic efforts of community health workers, and to support the World Health Organization in the global fight to end COVID-19.”

 Brands participating in the campaign include Analog Devices, Cisco, Citi, the Coca-Cola Company, GlaxoSmithKline, IBM, Johnson & Johnson, PepsiCo, Procter & Gamble, State Farm, Target, Teneo, Verizon, Vodafone and WW International, Inc.